 The Last Ship Takes Down Its Sails As Sting Delivers a Moving Curtain Call Speech

-The Last Ship, the new musical with music and lyrics by 16-time Grammy winner Sting — inspired by the songwriter's own childhood, arrives on Broadway Sept.
-29 at the Neil Simon Theatre.
+The Last Ship, the new musical by and starring 16-time Grammy winner Sting — inspired by the songwriter's own childhood — ended its Broadway run on Jan.
+24 after just under four months of performances at the Neil Simon Theatre.